 During the vacation between years 1 and 2 you will study a Mechatronics Team Project 3G in Glasgow.

 In your second year you will study

 - Project 4N.

-As this is a new programme it has been reviewed by the Institution of Mechanical Engineers in Glasgow.
+This degree programme is accredited in Glasgow by the Institution of Mechanical Engineers.
 The programme in Singapore was reviewed by the accrediting bodies in January 2013 and it is anticipated that accreditation will follow this.

 This degree programme is delivered in collaboration with the Singapore Institute of Technology (SIT) on the campus of Ngee Ann Polytechnic in Singapore.
 It is primarily intended for students who have graduated with good grades in an appropriate diploma from one of the Polytechnics in Singapore.
 The programme offers you a route to upgrade your qualification to an Honours degree from the University of Glasgow with a further two years of study, mostly in Singapore.

 As this is a new programme we will seek accreditation from the Institution of Mechanical Engineers and the Institution of Engineering and Technology.

 Applications to this programme are processed by the Singapore Institute of Technology (SIT).
 Please visit the SIT web site for admissions requirements or to apply online: